5x

 // Frequently Asked Questions

-First, compute the mean and standard deviation from all scores.
-Then plug your score in.
+First compute the mean and standard deviation from all scores, then plug a score in.
 At the mean you get 50; one standard deviation above the mean gives 60.

-No. Deviation is a relative position assuming a normal distribution; rank is an absolute ordering from actual data.
-When scores aren't normally distributed, the rank predicted by deviation can differ significantly from the real rank.
-Try the "Pitfall" section above to see this in action.
+No. Hensachi is a relative position computed as if scores were normal; rank is an absolute ordering taken straight from the data.
+When scores aren't normally distributed, the rank hensachi implies can differ noticeably from the real rank.
+The "Pitfall" section above shows this in action.

 Mathematically, yes.
-A deviation of 100 means "5 standard deviations above the mean" — extremely rare, but possible with small samples or outliers.
+A hensachi of 100 means "5 standard deviations above the mean" — extremely rare, but it can happen with small samples or outliers.

-Generally, no. Deviation measures your position within the specific group that took that test.
-If the test populations differ, a deviation of 60 on one test may represent a completely different ability level than 60 on another.
+Generally, no. Hensachi measures position within the specific group that sat that exam.
+If the exam populations differ, a hensachi of 60 on one may represent a completely different ability level than 60 on another.

-StatPlay's interactive materials let you learn statistics by touching.
+StatPlay's interactive materials let you work through statistics by dragging.